Blog

 Providers should utilize strategies that help patients learn how to use their strengths and temperament-based traits to maintain their recovery or learn new skills that help them cope with overwhelming feelings.

-For overcontrolled temperamental eating disorders such as AN-R, providers should focus on developing cognitive flexibility (as opposed to rigidity) and managing negative affectivity or emotional states through coping skills.
-It’s also helpful for patients to learn to how to more accurately evaluate “threat” and not over-evaluate threat in food choices.
+For overcontrolled temperamental eating disorders such as AN-R, providers should focus on developing cognitive flexibility and managing negative affectivity or emotional states through coping skills.
+It’s also helpful to teach patients how to accurately evaluate “threat” and not over-evaluate threat in food choices.

-For undercontrolled temperamental eating disorders such as bulimia nervosa or AN-BP, providers should focus on cultivating healthy coping skills that can help patients manage emotional dysregulation and impulsivity.
+For undercontrolled temperamental eating disorders such as bulimia nervosa or AN-BP, providers should focus on helping patients cultivate healthy and effective coping skills that can help them manage emotional dysregulation and impulsivity.

 Dialectical Behavioral Therapy

-Dialectical behavioral therapies can be used to address eating disorders, personality traits and/or co-occuring eating disorder and personality disorder.
-Dialectical behavioral therapy (DBT) is a form of talk therapy that focuses on mindfulness, interpersonal relationships, distress tolerance and emotional regulation and has been used to treat borderline personality disorder, substance use disorder and eating disorders.39 Radically open dialectical behavioral therapy (RO-DBT) is a form of DBT designed to address a spectrum of difficult-to-treat disorders with features associated with maladaptive over-control, like anorexia nervosa, chronic depression and OCPD.40
+Dialectical behavioral therapies can be used to address eating disorders, personality traits and/or a co-occuring eating disorder and personality disorder.
+DBT is a form of talk therapy that focuses on mindfulness, interpersonal relationships, distress tolerance and emotional regulation and has been used to treat borderline personality disorder, substance use disorder and eating disorders.

 Temperament-based Therapy with Supports